Unity-Technologies/MeshSyncDCCPlugins/Docs/en/Installation.md

 ### Caveat

-If an older version of the Blender plugin is already installed, it must be deleted before installing the new version.
+When installing a Blender plugin, the older version has to be uninstalled first if it exists.
-Steps to delete:
+Steps to uninstall:

 1. Select "Import-Export: Unity Mesh Sync" from the Add-ons menu
 1. Click "Remove" button